 Making a Simple Will may be the right choice for you if:

 Your assets may include things such as financial and investment accounts, real property, vehicles, and other personal property.
 The term "digital assets" refers to any online accounts or files stored on a computer or server.
 Examples of digital assets you might want to incorporate into your Simple Will include email accounts, blogs, social-networking websites, and online backup services, as well as photo and document sharing websites, financial and business accounts, domain names, virtual property, and computer files.

-Making a Simple Will is one of the best – and easiest – ways to protect yourself and your loved ones.
+Making your will with this customizable Simple Will template is one of the best – and easiest – ways to protect yourself and your loved ones.
 Instead of spending hundreds of dollars to have an estate planning lawyer draft your Simple Will, you can make one yourself for free on Rocket Lawyer.

 Once you have completed your Simple Will, it will be stored safely in your account so you can access it anytime, anywhere, on any device.
 As a Rocket Lawyer Premium member, you also have the ability to download your Simple Will in PDF format or as a Word document, and you may make copies or print it anytime.
 You can also use your Rocket Lawyer Premium membership to have your Simple Will reviewed by an estate planning attorney in our On Call network.

 State laws govern most issues related to Wills.
 As such, the requirements for making a valid Simple Will are determined by each individual state.
 The Will you make on Rocket Lawyer will take into account your state of residence and will generate the legal language needed to meet the requirements for a valid Will.
 Typically, those requirements include being over the age of 18, being of sound mind, and signing the Will in front of witnesses.
 If you have questions about making or updating your Simple Will, ask a lawyer today.